harveyl888/harvsite/content/post/2022-01-11-distill_comments.md

 The {distill} blog pages are connected to the comments via a plumber API.
 The API contains two endpoints, a POST endpoint, `addcomment` which is used to add a new comment and a GET endpoint, `page_comments` which is used to retrieve comments for a specific page.
 The comments themselves are stored in a data frame which is accessible via the {pins} package.
 This allows mutiple sites to use the same data frame.
 Once again, *<rsconnect URL>* refers to the RStudio Connect URL and, *<account id>* is the account associated with the pin.
-In the code below, `board_register("rsconnect", server = "<rsconnect URL>, account = "<account id>", key = connectAPIKey)` registers a pin board which holds a pin called `blog_comments`, a data frame with columns for site_id, page_id, user_id, date and comment.
+In the code below, `board_register("rsconnect", server = "<rsconnect URL>, account = "<account id>", key = connectAPIKey)` registers a pin board which holds a pin called `blog_comment_table`, a data frame with columns for site_id, page_id, user_id, date and comment.
 The date is a timestamp set when the comment is added.

 ```r
 library(plumber)